Meet Our Animal Ambassadors

 Litoria caerulea

-Each species of frog produces it's own unique mucus that have properties that kill bacteria, viruses and other stuff that might try to live on their damp skin.
-Many of these secretions have proven to be useful against many viruses that effect humans.
+Each species of frog produces it's own unique mucus that has properties that kill bacteria, viruses or fungi that might try to live on their damp skin.
+Many of these secretions have been proven to be useful against viruses that effect humans.

 White's tree frogs produce a substance in their mucus that kills HIV cells.